Sign Up Free

 The tokenomics section is where many projects reveal their true priorities.
 This is the part of the whitepaper that explains how the project's token is created, distributed, used, and (potentially) destroyed.
 And it's the section most readers skim when they should be reading most carefully.

 Beyond utility, look at the distribution.
 A healthy token allocation typically balances several stakeholder groups: the founding team, early investors, ecosystem development, and the community.
-Some benchmarks to keep in mind: team and advisor allocations above 25% of total supply deserve scrutiny.
+Some benchmarks worth knowing: team and advisor allocations above 25% of total supply deserve scrutiny.
 Vesting schedules of three to four years with a one-year cliff are standard for team tokens.
 If the team's tokens are fully unlocked at launch, they can sell immediately, which is a misalignment of incentives.

 Also check the supply mechanics.
 Is the total supply capped or inflationary?
 Are there burn mechanisms that reduce supply over time?
 What percentage was sold in private rounds, and at what discount to the public price?
 Large discounts to private investors create selling pressure once those tokens unlock.